OrelVaizman/JWT-Mongoose-NodeJS-BackEnd/README.md

-# JWT-Mongoose-NodeJS-BackEnd
+# JWT-Mongoose-NodeJS-RESTAPI

 Author: Orel Vaizman

-That project is a backend project that's written in Node.JS, it's including two entities (Team, User), JWT is being used for user-autentication, and Mongoose as for the database-persistence layer.
+That project is a REST API project that's written in Node.JS, it's including two entities (Team, User), JWT is being used for user-autentication, and Mongoose as for the database-persistence layer.

 # Project-Running-instructions